 What’s more, the sellers are personally responsible for the quality of what they are offering, an aspect that gives the producers a greater sense of responsibility.

-The market is located in the Podgórze district, on the banks of the River Vistola, not far from the old Jewish quarter of Kazimierz (10 minutes’ walk, on the other side of the river).
+The market is located in the Podgórze district, on the banks of the River Vistula, not far from the old Jewish quarter of Kazimierz (10 minutes’ walk, on the other side of the river).
 The distance between the market and the Rynek Główny, the largest medieval square in Central Europe, is just over 2 kilometers.
-The market is well connected to the rest of the city: There are tram and bus stops nearby (KS Korona stop, numbers 10-13-6) and a large multistory car park not far from the entrance.
+The market is well connected to the rest of the city, there are tram and bus stops nearby (Korona stop, numbers 6-8-10-11-13-19-904)and a large multistory car park not far from the entrance.